salvatoreolivieri/salvatoreolivieri/README.md

 <h3>👨🏻‍💻 About Me:</h3>

-Software Engineer with 4+ year of successful software delivery experience.
+Software Engineer with 4+ year of experience delivering high-quality, production-ready software.
 I am proficient in JavaScript, TypeScript, Vue.js, React and Node.js with strong focus on scalability, maintainability, and performance.

+🧳 My background includes building headless eCommerce solutions for high-end fashion and luxury brands, as well as contributing to complex, global fintech platforms.
+I bring a product-oriented mindset and a commitment to clean, efficient code that drives real business value.

 🛠️ My proudest achievement is that I have built a headless ecommerce platform using Vue and Node.js that processes thousands orders a day from millions users worldwide.
 My specific focus was on the frontend architecture and the web analytics systems (user tracking, real time marketing).